Mature Masculine

 As the Lover's King, he moves towards responsibility: tending himself and tending others with equal devotion.

 The ego sees this as either/or.
-Focus on yourself and neglect others.
-Focus on others and neglect yourself.
-The immature man swings between these poles—selfish withdrawal or selfless depletion.
+Focus on ourselves and neglect others.
+Focus on others and neglect ourselves.
+The immature man swings between these poles: selfish withdrawal or selfless depletion.

-The mature Caregiver transcends this false choice.
+The Mature Caregiver transcends this false choice.
 He tends his own heart with the same attention he gives others.
 He fills his own cup so he can pour from overflow.
-He receives care as graciously as he gives it.
+He receives care as graciously as he gives.

 This is the Caregiver's core tension.
 From it, sustainable love is born.
-The Caregiver who can't receive can't truly give.
-Self-care isn't selfish—it's the source of all care.
+The Caregiver who cannot receive cannot give.
+Self-care is not selfish.
+It is the source of all care.

 Love as Verb

 The Caregiver knows that love is a verb, not a noun.
-It's something you do consistently, not something you feel sporadically.
+It's something we do consistently, not something we feel sporadically.

-He doesn't wait to feel loving before he acts with intention.
+He doesn't wait to feel loving before he acts.
 He acts lovingly and the feeling follows.
 Love is a practice, not a mood.
 He shows up consistently, not just when inspired.

 This frees him from the tyranny of emotion.
 He doesn't need to feel warm to care deeply.
-He chooses to care.
-He commits to care.
+He chooses to care and commits to care.

 Love as verb means love is visible and tangible.
 It shows up in attention, in presence, in small acts that say "you matter."
-Unexpressed love isn't love.
+Unexpressed love is not love.
 Love must be enacted to be real.

 The Caregiver's Challenge

-The Caregiver's greatest challenge is caring for others without losing himself in the process.
+The Caregiver's greatest challenge is caring for others without losing himself.
 This requires strong boundaries, self-care practices, and learning to receive as well as give.

 He must distinguish healthy caring from codependence.
 His care should empower others, not create dependency.